 3. Climbing to the summit of Mt Kinabalu twice from Laban Rata on the same day in 2000.

-4. Climbing Mera Peak 6476m (Nepal) in May 2000 followed by a Hongu Valley trek and a backdoor entry into Khumbu Valley via Amphu Laptsa (total of 3 Everest treks under his belt).
+4. Climbing Mera Peak 6476m (Nepal) in May 2000 followed by a Hongu Valley trek and a backdoor entry into Khumbu Valley via Amphu Laptsa (total of 3 Everest treks under my belt).

 Got married end of 2000.

-5. Exploring the interior of Mae Hong Son Province solo in 2003.
+5. Exploring the interior of Mae Hong Son Province (Thailand) solo in 2003.

 6. Exploring the Mekong Canyon in Yunnan Province to locate the real Shangrila in 2005.